uc-ngondogm/it3038c-scripts/Project1/README.md

 The concept is that I have routers and switches that use GUIs for configuration, and every time I need to configure one of them, I have to set the appropriate IP on my NIC card.
 In only two clicks, this script will automate that process.

-These are IPs use for this script:
+These are IPs used for this script:
 - 192.168.0.51 255.255.255.0
 - 192.168.1.100 255.255.255.0
 - 192.168.15.10 255.255.255.0